-It wasn’t until many years later, before another group ventured into the area.
-The Apache Indians where the next people to roam the land.
+It wasn’t until many years later before another group ventured into the area.
+The Apache Indians were the next people to roam the land.
 The Apaches called the area Besh-ba-Gowah meaning “place of metal” or “metal camp”.

 One of the first mines in the area was established in 1873.
 Soon afterward the Globe Mining District was formed.
-The story of how the town’s name came to be has probably been embroidered over time.
+The story of how the town’s name came to have probably been embroidered over time.
 The name came from a silver nugget that was found in the area.
-It is said that the nugget was spherical in shape and had markings on it’s outside that resembled the shapes of the continents.
+It is said that the nugget was spherical in shape and had markings on its outside that resembled the shapes of the continents.

 Globe was founded in 1876.
 In the beginning, Globe was just a few tents and shacks.
 Then in 1878, the settlement moved to the banks of Pinal Creek.
 The name changed to Globe City, but after while the word ‘city’ was dropped.
 By the time of the town’s incorporation in 1880, the silver had run dry.
 Even though the silver had disappeared, miners soon learned that underneath the silver was copper.
 The copper kept the town growing for many years to come.
 An interesting quirk about the town is that it has gone through several incorporations the last being in 1907.

-It was a hard life in Globe; especially during the first twenty years the town was in existence.
+It was a hard life in Globe; especially during the first twenty years, the town was in existence.
 Transportation was the main problem.
 There was a 120-mile separation from Globe to the nearest railroad.
 In the beginning, supplies were brought in by way of Silver City, New Mexico.
-Then in 1878, the town of Florence was used just 60 miles away.
+Then in 1878, the town of Florence has used just 60 miles away.
 It wasn’t until 1898 when the Gila Valley, Globe and Northern Railroad was built that the mines could really take off.
-It was even later in 1922, before Globe was connected by pavement to Phoenix.
+It was even later in 1922 before Globe was connected by pavement to Phoenix.